Getting Started

 UNBURDEN_HOME=yes

-This will also set $XDG_CACHE_HOME
+This will also set $XDG_CACHE_HOME to a subdirectory of

 unburden-home-dir's target directory.